boucadair/WG-Charters/mboned.md

 * Specify and maintain tools, protocols, and procedures that assist with multicast administration, diagnostics, troubleshooting, and interoperability between native and non-native multicast environments (e.g., Mtrace and Automatic Multicast Tunneling (AMT)).

-* Develop data models and other automation building blocks related to the operation of multicast services.
+* Develop and maintain data models and other automation-enabling components related to the operation of multicast services.

 Development of routing protocols, forwarding-plane solutions and extensions, and group membership protocols is out of scope.
 The MBONED WG may assist in review of documents in other working groups responsible for such protocols (e.g., PIM, BIER, BESS, and LISP).
 Likewise, the MBONED WG will solicit inputs for its chartered work and assist in review for relevant work in other working groups (e.g., MOPS, TSVWG, CCWG, NETCONF, and SAAG).